amywhying/amywhying/README.md

 ## :tea: Pak Yan Ying :left_right_arrow: Amy :cat:

-Grew up in 🇭🇰 and went to highschool in 🇬🇧
+Grew up in Hong Kong and went to highschool in the UK.

-Now studying at Northeastern University in the 🇺🇸 as a fourth-year student majoring in CS and minoring in maths.
+Now studying at Northeastern University in the US as a fourth-year student majoring in CS and minoring in maths.

 ### Work Experience: